 2. Take advantage of the subject line

 Demonstrate that you studied up on each supervisor with an intelligently-crafted subject line in your initial email.
-If your EDM is perfect for a particular Netflix series, differentiate your email or social media intro with, “Techno for ‘Vampire Zombies’ nightclub scenes.”
+If your brand of EDM is perfect for a particular Netflix series, differentiate your email or social media intro with a title like: “Techno for vampire zombie nightclub scenes.”
 The music supervisor on the receiving end will appreciate that you’re paying attention.

 3. Make music that’s authentically yours

 Music supervisors looking for songs typically want music that’s real and will resonate with the audience.
 If your music comes from the heart, your odds for success will greatly improve.

 Likewise, writing a song about tires, for the sole purpose of placing it in a Goodyear commercial, probably won’t get you very far.

 Established music supervisors receive countless pitches from musicians, music libraries, managers, and A&R reps.
 Often it’s an email with a generic heading, boilerplate copy, and a link to a YouTube video or a SoundCloud file.
 They may also receive a manila envelope with a thumb drive and a forgettable cover letter.

 These emails and envelopes mostly go unopened and are usually trashed.